 Meetings & Events at Rush Creek

-Opening in Spring 2016, Rush Creek Lodge is a superbly designed ‘destination within a destination’ located at the doorstep of Yosemite National Park, California.
+Opened in Summer 2016, Rush Creek Lodge is a superbly designed ‘destination within a destination’ located at the doorstep of Yosemite National Park, California.
 Rush Creek Lodge sits just half a mile from the Park’s Highway 120 west entrance, providing an ideal launching point for exploration into all parts of Yosemite.
 The resort is just a 3 hour drive from the San Francisco Bay Area along scenic Highway 120, the most direct route to Yosemite from the Bay Area, offering year-round access to the Park.

 The first new resort in the area in more than 25 years, Rush Creek features a contemporary, rustic sensibility inspired by the breathtaking expanse of nature surrounding its 20-acre wooded hillside setting.
 Overnight guests can choose from a mix of 143 tastefully appointed lodge rooms, suites, and hillside villas, all featuring a deck overlooking nature, the majority with sunset views.

 Rush Creek Lodge features customizable, full-service meeting and event space for groups up to 250.
 Guests may select open-air meeting options or indoor settings that can scale from casual to sophisticated throughout the seasons.
 Groups can just as easily meet in our event hall as in a nearby meadow surrounded by towering pines.

 Rush Creek’s on-site recreation planning experts enjoy customizing recreation and activity packages for groups, including guided outdoor adventures and team building exercises.
 Rush Creek’s varied onsite activities and guest areas promote fun-filled, relaxing, informal interactions and bonding throughout a group’s time with us – fostering the important connections desired in a group getaway.